pablodecm/phd_thesis/src/102_chapter_2.md

 #fig:CERN_Acc_complex width=70%}

-The process begins with the extractions a low-energy beam of protons by filling a duoplasmatron device
+The process begins with the extraction of a low-energy beam of protons by filling a duoplasmatron device
 [@wolf2017handbook] with
 gas from a hydrogen $\textrm{H}_2$ bottle.
 Those protons are then injected